Chimes of Freedom (song): Bob Dylan's version

+Recording

+With Dylan's commercial profile on the rise, Columbia was now urging Dylan to release a steady stream of recordings.
+Upon Dylan's return to New York, studio time was quickly scheduled, with Tom Wilson back as producer.
 The entire album Another Side of Bob Dylan was recorded in one long session on June 9, 1964, with Tom Wilson as producer.
 During the recording session, Dylan needed seven takes to get "Chimes of Freedom" right, though it was one of just three songs that Dylan recorded that day which he had previously performed in concert.